 STEP 5: Put into PPE and send into an oven.
 When PASS Alarms ring the catastrophe will be ready.

-Recall in the previous three segments I shared how a first responder can behave in a way that is incompetent and, without consequence, it can cause confidence to rise.
+Recall in the previous three segments I shared how when a first responder behaves in a way that is incompetent and without consequence, it can cause confidence to rise.
 Left unabated, these ingredients contribute to complacency.
-Complacency can manifest itself in several ways: Apathy, laziness, and indifference.
-The surest way to head in the direction of disaster is to have public safety providers who are apathetic, lazy or indifferent.
+Complacency can manifest itself in several ways: apathy, laziness, and indifference.
+The surest way to head in the direction of disaster is to have public safety providers who are apathetic, lazy or indifferent. [tweet this]

 During my safety programs, I sometimes find myself in the presence of a complacent responder and those who are frustrated by the responder who has become complacent.
 Instructors can spot complacent responders.
 They act as through the lessons being shared are for the benefit of someone else, not them.
 Or they see themselves as invincible – believing the bad things only happen to someone else, not them.
 The frustrated responders share stories about how some of their co-workers are high-risk providers because they have become complacent, apathetic, lazy or indifferent.